bheimbu/evolutionary_ecology/docs/source/second_week.rst

   .. tab:: Tutorial 1

      1. Read section :ref:`Alignment` including the parts about :ref:`ClustalX` and :ref:`ClustalW_in_Bioedit`
-     2. Use your DNA datasets from Monday, namely **Tutorial 7** and **Tutorial 8** to generate alignments in Geneious Prime using the parameters below
+     2. Use your DNA datasets from Monday, namely **Tutorial 7** and **Tutorial 8** to generate alignments in Geneious Prime using the parameters below…

      .. thumbnail:: /_static/T2_A_1.png